“She puts so much pressure on herself.”

 Adolescent girls are particularly susceptible to perfectionism.

-“Stereotypically, girls are given so much more praise when they’re polite, attentive, people-pleasing and easy to work with,” says Jenna Palumbo, LCPC, a mental health therapist in New York.
+“Stereotypically, girls are given so much more praise when they’re polite, attentive, people-pleasing and easy to work with,” says Jenna Palumbo, LCPC, a mental health therapist in Chicago.

 Add to that, society tends to praise boys for being tough and girls for their appearance and good behavior.
 In a school setting, that can lead girls to avoid behaviors that may chip away at their idea of perfection.